The summit of Mount Teide. Photo: GettyImages-1030773408

 Transfers

 On Day 1, your host will meet you at Tenerife South Airport.
-Pick-ups run every two hours from 11:00, with the last at 19:00.
+Pick-ups will be organised in waves between 11:00 and 19:00, depending on everyone's arrival times - you'll be grouped with others arriving at a similar time.
+Your host will share your pickup time two to three weeks in advance of travel.
 If you arrive later, please contact your host in advance to arrange a taxi to the hotel at your own expense.

 Arriving early means jumping straight into the adventure with a visit to a cove for a swim and lunch at the rustic and authentic Canarian eatery, 'Guachinche El Cordero' (not included).
 Later arrivals will head directly to the group transfer towards the base at Caserio los Partidos in the northwest of the island.
 If you’re already in Tenerife, let your host know as they may be able to collect you from a spot along the route from the airport to the accommodation.